souenzzo/graal/docs/reference-manual/native-image/LLVMBackend.md

 ## How to Add a Target Architecture to GraalVM Using LLVM Backend

-An interesting use case for the LLVM backend is to target a new architecture without having to implement a complete new backend for Native Image.
+An interesting use case for the LLVM backend is to target a new architecture without having to implement a completely new backend for Native Image.
 The following are the necessary steps to achieve this at the moment.

 ### Target-Specific LLVM Settings